galaxyproject/galaxy-hub/content/community/sig/image-analysis/index.md

 # How to get involved?

-If you’re interested in image analysis (within or outside Galaxy) and want to help ensure our tools represent the best, up-to-date practices, your feedback is needed!
-We’re constantly looking for ways to improve, whether in scientific fields already supported by Galaxy image analysis or in exploring new applications.
+If you're interested in image analysis (within or outside Galaxy) and want to help ensure our tools represent the best, up-to-date practices, your feedback is needed!
+We’re constantly looking for ways to improve, whether in scientific fields already supported by Galaxy or in exploring new applications.

-If you’re passionate about shaping the future of image analysis in Galaxy and want to help build a strong, collaborative, and supportive community, **you’re in the right place!**
+If you're passionate about shaping the future of image analysis in Galaxy and want to help build a strong, collaborative, and supportive community, **you're in the right place!**

 ## Communication channels